 top of page

 The property which is now Camp Gifford, was purchased in the early 1920's, most likely 1921.
 At the time the Deer Lake area was underdeveloped with the exception of logging roads and a few cabins around the lake.
-Camps began at Camp Gifford (then names Camp Cougar) in the mid 1920's .
+Camps began at Camp Gifford (then named Camp Cougar) in the mid 1920's.
 Camp was not much more than tents and open fires - but the lessons the kids learned about their Creator and Savior, Jesus Christ.
 Camp was not near to power, eater or sewer.
-There were few stores or amenities with within many miles of our location.
+There were few stores or amenities within many miles of our location.
 Bears, cougar, elk, deer...wildlife of all types were at times prominent at Camp Cougar.

 Over the next 30 to 40 years the camp grew little by little.
 Additions were built onto the dining hall, the little cabins that were built were occasionally moved to different locations, a boat house (in fact a few different boathouses) were built, the White House by the beach was built.
 The next major addition to Camp was in the early 1970’s when a group of A-frames and central bath facility were built across the road from the rest of camp’s buildings.
 The boy’s moved into the new cabins across the road and camp was now able to accept more campers!
 The next major physical improvement to camp came in the 1980’s when another group of A-frames and central bathroom were built a couple hundred yards from the first A-frame village.
 Camp was now able to accept 120 children or more for all ten weeks of the summer!